 Example: An attack with the [SUSTAINED HITS 1] and [LETHAL HITS] abilities scores a Critical Hit.
 That attack automatically wounds the target due to [LETHAL HITS], but it also scores one additional hit due to [SUSTAINED HITS 1].
-This additional hit does not benefit from the [LETHAL HITS] ability, so the controlling player makes a Wound roll for it as normal
+This additional hit does not benefit from the [LETHAL HITS] ability, so a Wound roll is made for it as normal.